KDE/digikam-doc/setup_application/miscs_settings.rst

 The editorial changes done through the right sidebar can be quietly applied by digiKam when setting the Apply changes in the right sidebar without confirmation option.
 Otherwise the changes must be applied by pressing the Apply changes button.

-The updates settings allows to tune how the check for new application versions avaialble online.
+The updates settings allows to tune how the check for new application versions available online.

 Appearance Settings
 -------------------